Historical Dictionaries series: Content

-The dictionaries tend to follow a uniform format of a chronology, introduction, the historical dictionary, and a bibliography with supplementary material such as maps, abbreviations, place name changes, or notes on language according to the subject.
-The main section is the historical dictionary which covers events, people and places, and additional topics appropriate to the subject.
+The encyclopedias tend to follow a uniform format of a chronology, introduction, the historical dictionary, and a bibliography with supplementary material such as maps, abbreviations, place name changes, or notes on language according to the subject.
+The main section is the historical encyclopedia which covers events, people and places, and additional topics appropriate to the subject.
 The bibliographies are organised by subject and may range from 50 to 100 pages.
 Jon Woronoff has described the philosophy of the series as being to focus on current events with the historical content in the books limited to that necessary to understand those events.
 Other historical material is relegated to separate volumes on ancient history.

 Criticism

 In his 1980 review article of the African volumes, David C. Tambo noted that the Historical Dictionaries had been subject to an unusually high level of criticism for a reference series.
 While librarians had lauded the works for filling a long-standing gap in the scholarly literature, academics complained about poor editorial choices, uneven quality, and a lack of factual accuracy.
 These failings were described as particularly regrettable where the volume covered a niche area for which a competing volume might never be produced.
 Tambo attributed the unevenness in quality to the practice of the publishers of using a single author for each volume, who often was not an historian, possibly in an attempt to save money.
 He concluded that although there was a need to collate this sort of material in one place, the African volumes reviewed had not met that need.